CryptexIndustries/vault-web/README.md

 - This command will generate the bundle analysis files and automatically open the web browser
     - `ANALYSIS=true pnpm run build`

+# Troubleshooting

+## MODULE_NOT_FOUND Error with Argon2, ...

+- Allow PNPM to trigger the build scripts: `pnpm approve-builds`